10nac/python-Training/README.md

-its about begin that how to usr git properly
+its about begin that how to use git properly